Automorphic functions as the trace of Frobenius: Abstract

 \section{Abstract}

-We prove that the trace of the Frobenius endofunctor of the category of automorphic sheaves with nilpotent singular support maps isomorphically to the space of unramified automorphic functions, settling a conjecture from \cite{AGKRRV1}.
+We prove that the trace of the Frobenius endofunctor of the category of automorphic sheaves with nilpotent singular support is isomorphic to the space of unramified automorphic functions, settling a conjecture from \cite{AGKRRV1}.
 More generally, we show that traces of Frobenius-Hecke functors produce shtuka cohomologies.